ZhangJunQCC/Huckel-Molecular-Orbital-Calculation/README.md

 A program to perform Huckel molecular orbital caluclations on molecules.

-`HMO` is a light-weighted program to perform Huckel molecular orbital caluclations on molecules.
+`HMO` is a light-weighted program to perform Huckel molecular orbital calculations on molecules.
 It is very easy to use and can generate `Graphviz` input files for the visualization of results.

 ## Compiling HMO